commonpike/jTap/README.md

 **Note**: A noteworthy feature of plugin is a versatility.
 No matter where you are using the "tap" event: on a device with a touch screen or on a desktop computer - the handler will be executed disparately.

+**Note2**: Triggering a click event manually in javascript does not trigger a tap event.
+Likewise, triggering a tap event does not trigger a click event.
+Adapt your code to match the event expected.

 ## Changelog

 **Version [0.3.1](https://github.com/BR0kEN-/jTap/tree/v0.3.1)**, February 7, 2016: